dglsparsons/dglsparsons.github.io/posts/avoid-cognitive-overload.md

 All these things you have to remember fight for space inside your brain.
 You can feel lost, overwhelmed, or feel like your brain has turned to mush.
 Your brain has too much to remember, and too much to process all at once.
 As a result, it starts to drop the ball.
 Making decisions becomes a difficult task as you overthink, over-analyze and over-complicate [everything](https://www.psychologytoday.com/gb/blog/in-practice/201810/seven-thinking-errors-contribute-mental-overload).
 You forget what you should be doing and forget what you should be doing later.
 This is COGNITIVE OVERLOAD.

 Our brains aren't designed to store and process all this information all the [time](https://www.gamasutra.com/view/feature/190891/programmer_interrupted.php?print=1).
-Luckily, there are five simple steps you can take to reduce the amount of strain on your brain.
+Luckily, there are four simple steps you can take to reduce the amount of strain on your brain.

 ## 1. ✍️ Write Everything Down